RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 6 guide.md

 ### Common mistakes

 - **Not providing work that explains the answers:** This skill is one of the few where explanations and/or intermediate work, not just an answer, is required for a successful attempt.
 (See the success criteria for this skill.)
-So either giving an answer, right or otherwise, without supporting work; or giving work that doesn't clearly follow from the problem statement.
+So either giving an answer, right or otherwise, without supporting work; or giving work that doesn't clearly follow from the problem statement, will result in an unsuccessful attempt.

 ## C6